pystol/pystol-docs/docs/research.md

 spectrum of adverse conditions.
 This software platform is designed to be executed on top of cloud-native environments, either in private or public clouds.
 The proposed architecture shows a novel way for representing feature models based on UML component diagrams.
 Furthermore, we present a thorough empirical study carried out in real-world environments, providing promising results.

+## Research interests

+* Study how fault injection actions affect the system behavior deployed over large-scale cluster configurations.
+* Stablishing relationships between the injected faults, the size of the system and the impact on the system performance.
+* Study the behavior of cloud-native systems with low latency requirements (for instance IoT and TelCo use cases), service mesh and software-defined networking applications, and edge architectures.
+* Study backup, restore, and disaster recovery mechanisms after executing the fault injection actions.
+In this way, it is possible to recover the cluster consistent state in a shorter period of time and guarantee a reduction of the fault injection actions impact.
+* Investigating different real-world applications to generate different workloads to be processed by the system, like cpu-intensive or data-intensive applications, produce different results when the fault actions are executed.